- If the antivirus is blocking the Internet or Wi-Fi connection, you won't be able to get online.

 Make sure to check out the steps below and we should be able to reach the resolution of this problem in no time.

-How to unblock the Internet/Wi-Fi access blocked by a third-party antivirus
+How to unblock the Internet access blocked by the antivirus?

 - Check the connection

 - Reset the antivirus to default settings

 - Reinstall the antivirus

 Firstly, let’s eliminate other possible causes for this occurrence.
 There are so many various reasons why your PC is unable to connect to the Internet or the Wi-Fi network of choice.